jedisct1/draft-denis-xet/reference-implementation/README.md

 ## For Production Use

-For production deployments, use the official implementation from Hugging Face:
+For production deployments, use the official implementations from Hugging Face:

 - [xet-core](https://github.com/huggingface/xet-core) - The official Rust implementation
+- [huggingface_hub](https://github.com/huggingface/huggingface_hub) - Python library with XET support

 ## Running Tests